ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 ### various Feral Interactive games

-Feral Interactive ports such as Shadow of the Tomb Raider and Dirt 4 crash when launched in a 'scout' container.
+Several Feral Interactive ports crash when launched in a 'scout' container.

+Known to be affected:

+* Dirt 4
+* Life is Strange 2
+* Shadow of the Tomb Raider

 Workaround: don't use SteamLinuxRuntime for those games yet, or try using the `scout_layered_slim` branch (see above).